AquaRio

 The Marine Aquarium of Rio de Janeiro (Aquário Marinho do Rio de Janeiro), or AquaRio, is a public aquarium located in the Gamboa neighborhood, in the port zone of Rio de Janeiro, Brazil.
 With a constructed area of about 26000 m2, it is located to the west of Muhammad Ali Square.
 It is considered the largest marine aquarium in South America.

 It was inaugurated on October 31, 2016, in a ceremony that was attended by the former minister of Tourism, Marx Beltrão.
 The public aquarium was made at Porto Maravilha, an urban operation that aims to revitalize the Port Zone of Rio de Janeiro.

 The building occupied by AquaRio has a total of 5 floors and 28 tanks with various types of fish.
 In the tanks, about 4.5 million liters of salt water are stored, in addition to 8 thousand animals of 350 different species.
 The building formerly belonged to Companhia Brasileira de Armazenamento (Cibrazem), now Companhia Nacional de Abastecimento (CONAB).

 Main features

-AquaRio brings together about 8,000 animals from 350 different species from all oceans.
+AquaRio brings together more than 10,000 animals from 350 different species from all oceans.
 Among the main species present in the aquarium are: the nurse shark (Ginglymostoma cirratum); the whitetip reef shark (Triaenodon obesus); the blacktip reef shark (Carcharhinus melanopterus); and the sand tiger shark (Carcharias taurus).
 The fish are distributed in 28 enclosures, which gather a total of 4.5 million liters of salt water.